DEV-OMK/Eyesome/README.md

 ### Introduction

 In this project, I build a **Eyesome App** similar to Lenskart - Clone.
 Eyesome App is your one-stop destination for all your eyewear needs, bringing the convenience of online shopping to the world of eyewear.
 Inspired by the success of Lenskart, Eyesome App offers a seamless and user-friendly e-commerce platform designed for purchasing eyewear online.
-Whether you're looking for stylish eyeglasses, fashionable sunglasses, or prescription lenses, Eyesome App has you covered.
+Whether you're looking for stylish eyeglasses, fashionable sunglasses, Eyesome App has you covered.

 This README provides essential information about Eyesome App, guiding you through its features, installation, and usage.
 A user looking to make the most of the app, this document serves as your comprehensive guide.